 str = fourth, a = 11, b = 12

-We can see that the method name is printed here.
-There are a lot of helpful methods that the Method class provides, and you can use them based on your needs.
+We can see that the method’s name is printed in the console.
+The Method class provides a lot of helpful methods, and we can use them based on our needs.

 Reference – https://testng.org/doc/

 We hope that you have liked this article.
-If you have any doubts or concerns, please write us in the comments or mail us at admin@codekru.com.
+If you have any doubts or concerns, please write to us in the comments or email us at admin@codekru.com.